Get help with the costs of studying and living during your undergraduate degree

 This helps with everyday living expenses while you are studying.
 All eligible applicants are entitled to a maximum loan amount depending on household income.

-From April 2018, the threshold at which you begin paying back your undergraduate loans will be £25,000.
-You’ll then start making loan repayments from the April after you finish your degree.
-Repayments are calculated as a percentage of your income over £25,000 and usually made automatically through the UK tax system.
+From the April after you graduate, the threshold at which you begin paying back your undergraduate loans will be £25,725.
+Repayments are calculated as a percentage of your income over £25,725 and usually made automatically through the UK tax system.

 How to apply